Pauline Fjelde House, 3009 Park Avenue, Minneapolis, Minnesota

 In 1907, Pauline Fjelde had a duplex built at 3009 Park Avenue South in Minneapolis.
 She wanted a structure large enough to serve as both a business and a home for herself and other family members.
 The house was designed by architects Boehme & Cordella and built by Olof Eneroth for $7500.

 Pauline's sister Thomane Fjelde Hansen lived in 3008 Park directly across the street.
-A carwash is now on this site.
+Thomane and Martin Hansen's house was moved to 2930 Park Avenue, where it still survives today.

-In December 1910, Pauline returned to Europe to study the Gobelin method of tapestry weaving in Copenhagen and Paris.
+In December 1910, Pauline traveled to Europe to study the Gobelin method of tapestry weaving in Copenhagen and Paris.
 She also studied Norwegian billedvaevning (Picture Weaving) in Norway.

 Like her brother Jacob, Pauline was interested in creating a work of art devoted to the story of Minnesota Native Americans Hiawatha and Minnehaha.
 She commissioned a sketch from Danish painter Hans Andersen Brendkilde which she used as the scene for her tapestry.

-The "Hiawatha" tapestry is reported to have taken between 10-13 years to create.
-Lila Nelson, herself a master weaver and retired curator of textile arts at the Vesterheim Museum in Decorah Iowa provides an expert assessment of Pauline's tapestries in her article "A Forgotten Artist Remembered: The Tapestry Weaving of Pauline Fjelde" for the Norwegian Textile Letter.media:Mdougla--nortl1104.pdf
+Lila Nelson, a master weaver and retired curator of textile arts at the Vesterheim Museum in Decorah Iowa, provides an expert assessment of Pauline's tapestries in her article "A Forgotten Artist Remembered: The Tapestry Weaving of Pauline Fjelde" for the Norwegian Textile Letter.media:Mdougla--nortl1104.pdf

 In August 2008, the Pauline Fjelde house was purchased by the owners of a block of circa 1920s stores on Lake street.
 The stores are a few feet away from the house.
-In November, they applied for a wrecking permit to demolish the house and use the land for a parking lot.
+In November 2008, they applied for a wrecking permit to demolish the house.
+They wanted to use the land the house occupied for a parking lot.

 Central Neighborhood housing committee member Brian Finstad identified Pauline Fjelde as the original owner of the house.
 Brian and other neighborhood activists conducted an intensive research effort regarding the house and Fjelde family which revealed the importance of their contribution to the arts and culture of the City of Minneapolis and the state of Minnesota.